Vikram Vij: Culinary philosophy

 Chef Vikram Vij's culinary philosophy has been described as "keeping spices and cooking techniques Indian, while using meats, seafood and produce that are locally available."
 Vij has asserted that his cuisine should not be labeled fusion cuisine as the techniques and spices used are traditional to India.
 Vij advocates sustainability in his kitchen practices and ingredient selection.
 Two of their restaurants are known to have an all female kitchen staff.

 Personal life

 Vikram has been in a relationship since his divorce.
 Vij divorced from his first wife in 2015.
 He enjoys travel, food, and wine tours, with two upcoming tours scheduled this year.
 Noted for his wine expertise, he has been featured in Sharp Magazine as a sommelier.
-Vikram Vij lives happily in Vancouver, BC.
+Vikram Vij lives happily in Vancouver, British Columbia.